grafana/loki/docs/sources/clients/promtail/logrotation.md

 1. `containerLogMaxSize` - It defines the maximum size of the container log file before it is rotated.
 For example: "5Mi" or "256Ki".
 Default: "10Mi".
 2. `containerLogMaxFiles` - It specifies the maximum number of container log files that can be present per container.
 Default: 5

-Both should be part of `kubelet` config.
-Check cloud provider docs for tweaking this configs in managed version of Kubernetes cluster.
-Examples [GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/node-system-config#create), [AKS](https://learn.microsoft.com/en-us/azure/aks/custom-node-configuration#use-custom-node-configuration) and [EKS](https://eksctl.io/usage/customizing-the-kubelet/#customizing-kubelet-configuration)
+Both should be part of the `kubelet` config.
+If you run a managed version of Kubernetes in Cloud, refer to your cloud provider documentation for configuring `kubelet`.
+Examples [GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/node-system-config#create), [AKS](https://learn.microsoft.com/en-us/azure/aks/custom-node-configuration#use-custom-node-configuration) and [EKS](https://eksctl.io/usage/customizing-the-kubelet/#customizing-kubelet-configuration).

 NOTE: Log rotation managed by `kubelet` supports only rename + create (for a good reason) and doesn't support copy + truncate.